thiagokokada/gh-gfm-preview/README.md

 go generate ./...
 ```

-And you can run the following command to build:
+And you can run the following command to build the project:

 ```console
 go build